Loading Scale Systems...

 How Scams Exploit Your Wiring

 Every successful scam works by exploiting one or more cognitive biases, deliberately, systematically, and effectively.
 Urgency is the most common weapon.
 "Act now or lose this opportunity."
 "Your account will be suspended in 24 hours."
 "Limited time offer."
-Urgency works because it forces System 1 to take over.
-When you feel time pressure, your brain switches from careful evaluation to rapid pattern matching.
-Under urgency, you skip the steps where you would normally notice something is wrong.
+Urgency works because time pressure pushes your brain from careful evaluation toward rapid pattern matching.
+The popular "System 1 versus System 2" framing of this shift, from Daniel Kahneman's Thinking Fast and Slow, is a useful metaphor, but Kahneman and other researchers have since cautioned that it is not a literal two-system architecture in the brain - the underlying processes are more continuous and overlapping than a clean "fast brain takes over from slow brain" picture suggests.
+What is well-established is the behavioural effect: under time pressure, people skip steps where they would normally notice something is wrong.
 Scammers know this.
 That is why almost every scam includes a deadline.

 Authority is the second major lever.
 An email from "your bank" or "the IRS" or "your company's IT department" triggers automatic deference.
 Authority bias evolved because in small groups, deferring to experienced leaders usually produced good outcomes.
 Scammers exploit this by mimicking authority signals: official logos, formal language, reference numbers, even spoofed phone numbers that match legitimate institutions.
 Reciprocity is the third: you receive something free, a gift, a favor, a complimentary service, and feel an automatic obligation to give something back.
 This is deeply wired.
 In tribal societies, reciprocity maintained social bonds.
 In a phishing email, it makes you feel obligated to "return the favor" by clicking a link.